 Jewellery and Make-up

-Students are encouraged to wear hats and caps while participating in activities outdoors due to health concerns of prolonged or excessive exposure to direct ultraviolet radiation of sunlight.
+Students are encouraged to wear hats and caps while participating in activities outdoors due to health concerns of prolonged or excessive exposure to direct sunlight.
 Nevertheless, slogans, images and designs must be discreet.
 Hats are not permitted indoors at any time.

 Appropriate swim wear, along with a towel and goggles, is required for swimming lessons.
-Uniform shirts must be tucked in at the waist and girls’ skirts must be of a modest length.
-Parents are encouraged to clearly mark all items of clothing with their child’s name.
+All items should be clearly marked with the child’s name.

 In line with the school’s respect for local traditions, children wear African prints (as shown in the photo below) on Fridays.
 The fabric is available for sale from the school office and can be sewn into school-appropriate styles.